Splitties/LibPublishingHelpers/gradle-plugins/version-sync/README.md

 A Gradle plugin, or anything you make might need to know its own version.

-For example, the SqlDelight Gradle plugin needs to know its version for driver dependencies for host/end app projects.
+For example, the SqlDelight Gradle plugin needs to know its version for driver dependencies for host/end app projects. ([This is how they have been doing it](https://github.com/cashapp/sqldelight/blob/2e76f949c7b333fa9ae62d0525f27d7bb8a10092/sqldelight-compiler/build.gradle#L58-L93))

 With the Version sync Gradle plugin, you can do it easily from your `build.gradle.kts` file: